 Home Groups

-Home groups are a vital part of church life at Christ Church Queensferry.
+Our home groups are for members of Christ Church Queensferry.

-Once you become a member of Christ Church Queensferry, we’ll gladly connect you with a group leader who will welcome you into their home group.
+Once someone becomes a member, we happily connect them with a group leader who will welcome them into their home group.

 Why are home groups for members only?